datakaveri/iudx-adaptor-framework/README.md

 ## Starting a local development/deployment environment
-1. Build the server and mockserver (for development) docker images `./setup/server/setup_server.sh` `./setup/mockserver/setup_mockserver.sh`
+1. Build all required images
+   `./setup/build.sh`
-2. Modify `./configs/config-example.json` and make the server config.
+3. Modify `./configs/config-example.json` and make the server config.
    Modify `./configs/quartz.properties` and make the quartz config.
-3. Modify `./setup/*/docker-compose` to take up the correct config files.
+4. Modify `./setup/*/docker-compose` to take up the correct config files.
-4. Bring up the local environment `./setup/start_local_dev_env.sh`
+5. Bring up the local environment `./setup/start_local_dev_env.sh`
    This brings up flink, rabbitmq, the apiserver and a mockserver.
-5. Use the apis to submit the above example config
+6. Use the apis to submit the above example config